-The House of Photography is a privately owned museum which is located at the medina in the heart of the old city in Marrakech.
-Its convenient location and it fascinating exhibits have helped to secure its place firmly on the tourist map, and it is particularly popular among people who passionate about photography and also about this wonderful city’s rich history.
+The House of Photography is a privately owned museum which is not often featured in our Egypt and Morocco Tours but it can be added to any and all of our existing tour itineraries.
+It is located at the medina in the heart of the old city in Marrakech.
+Its convenient location and it fascinating exhibits have helped to secure its place firmly on the tourist map, and it is particularly popular among people who are passionate about photography and also about this wonderful city’s rich history.

-Most Morocco tour packages will include at least a day or two at the very least in Marrakech, one of Morocco’s imperial cities which is often nicknamed the Red City of Morocco.
+Most of our Morocco tours include at least a day or two in Marrakech, one of Morocco’s imperial cities which is often nicknamed the Red City of Morocco.

 As one would expect, there are so many Marrakech tourist attractions to choose from, which is of course a good thing, but it can be difficult trying to decide which places to visit if you only have a limited amount of time to spare.